 We only chose one show while in Branson, and it was the Acrobats of China.
 The kids were entertained and mesmerized the entire time, as were as adults.

-Basically a Disney World of the Midwest with a country theme.
-We went on a reduced fee day, and it was packed.
-Because it was close to Halloween, everything was very festive.
+Silver Dollar City reminds me of a Midwestern Disney World with a country theme.
+We went on a reduced fee day, and it was crowded.
+Because it was close to Halloween, everything was very festively decorated.
 It was packed with rides for all ages and endless shows.

 Shopping, dining, and a free fountain show are available downtown in Branson, and a beautiful walk along the river.
-You can spend plenty of time shopping in the outdoor mall.
+You can spend plenty of time shopping at the outdoor mall or simply people watching.
+It has a great family atmosphere.